sunnypatel165/c2c2018/Session03/README.md

 1.	**Binary Search works only for sorted arrays!**
 	The whole idea revolves around deciding whether the element lies in left or the right half of the current array.
 2. Let's say we were to search an element at the last position in a sorted array containing 100 elements-
-	Using Linear Search - the loop will run 100 times and hence 100 comparisons.
+	Using Linear Search - the loop will run 100 times to reach 100th element.
 	Using Binary Search - the while loop will 7 times to reach 100th element.

 	In fact, any element in this array can be found via binary Search in a maximum of 7 comparisons.
 This is because :